-A Bar (for son) or Bat (for daughter) Mitzvah service is a lifecycle event in which a young person celebrates their attainment of the age of 13, which is the age at which he or she is recognized as an adult in the Jewish tradition.
+B’nai Mitzvah services are a lifecycle event in which young people celebrate their attainment of the age of 13, which is the age at which they are recognized as adults in the Jewish tradition.
 It is the beginning of their adult Jewish journey.
-This means that he or she is responsible and accountable for performing commandments (Mitzvot) in the Torah.
-Bat or Bar Mitzvah means “daughter or son of the commandments.”
-At Temple Rodef Shalom, our Bar and Bat Mitzvah students lead portions of the Saturday morning or afternoon service, read from the Torah (Five Books of Moses) and Haftarah (Selection of the Prophets).
-The student also provides his or her own interpretation of the scriptures in a personal reflection.
+This means that they are responsible and accountable for performing commandments (Mitzvot) in the Torah.
+B’nai Mitzvah means “children of the commandments.”
+At Temple Rodef Shalom, our B’nai Mitzvah students lead portions of the Saturday morning or afternoon service, read from the Torah (Five Books of Moses) and Haftarah (Selection of the Prophets).
+The student also provides their own interpretation of the scriptures in a personal reflection.
 It is a very uplifting and spiritual experience for everyone!

 You have questions, and we hope to provide the answers here!

 We continue to improve this resource so that everyone involved with B’nai Mitzvah will be able to find the information needed quickly.
-If you have specific things you’d like to see here, or simply want to comment, please email us at email@example.com.
+If you have specific things you’d like to see here, or simply want to comment, please contact Julie Kaplan, firstname.lastname@example.org.